athos/Postmortem/README.md

 ```

 Any Clojure data can be used as a log entry key, such as keywords (as in the example),
-symbols, integers, strings or whatever you want to use.
-In fact, you can even use
+symbols, integers, strings or whatever .
-a runtime value as a key, and so log entry keys can be used to collect and group
+In fact, you can even use a runtime value as a key, not only a literal value, and
-the log data.
+thus log entry keys can be used to collect and group the log data:

 ```clojure
 (defn f [n]